Khalil Paden

-Khalil Alexander Paden (born October 5, 1989) is an American gridiron football wide receiver who is currently a free agent.
+Khalil Alexander Paden (born October 5, 1989) is an American college football coach and former wide receiver.
+He is the wide receivers coach for Dickinson State University, a position he has held since 2025.
 He played college football at San Jose State and Northern Arizona.
-He has also been a member of the Sacramento Mountain Lions, Calgary Stampeders, Orlando Predators and Ottawa Redblacks.
+He has also been a member of the Sacramento Mountain Lions, Calgary Stampeders, Orlando Predators, Ottawa Redblacks, and Toronto Argonauts.

-Early years
+Early life

 Paden played high school football for the Cleveland High School Cavaliers of Reseda, California.
 He played quarterback and running back for the Cavaliers, scoring thirteen touchdowns, while earning all-league honors as a defensive back.
 He was selected for the Daily News All-Star Game.
 Paden also lettered in track and field and basketball, garnering all-city recognition as a sprinter in track and field.

 College career

 Paden played for the San Jose State Spartans of San Jose State University from 2008 to 2009, recording six receptions for 56 yards.
 He was redshirted in 2007.

 He played for the Northern Arizona Lumberjacks of Northern Arizona University from 2010 to 2011.
 He led the Lumberjacks with 61 receptions for 991 yards and eight touchdowns his senior year in 2011, earning All-Big Sky honorable mention honors.
 He recorded twenty receptions for 200 yards and one touchdown his junior season in 2010.